How to Scan an .exe File for Viruses to Check If It’s Safe

 Just one more thing

-Keeping your computer, especially if it’s running Windows, safe from threats is super important and usually takes a bit of experience and effort.
-Checking .exe files before you run them is a very important step, but so is keeping your computer up to date, downloading only from places you trust, and backing up your important stuff regularly.
+Keeping your computer, especially if it’s running Windows, safe from threats is extremely important and usually takes a bit of experience and effort.
+Checking .exe files before you run them is a very crucial step, but so is keeping your computer up to date, downloading only from places you trust, and backing up your important stuff regularly.
 With these methods — using antivirus software, online checkers, Windows Security, and the Windows Sandbox — you’ve got lots of tools to help check any .exe file you come across.

 Nyau Wai Hoe